I4got2eat/EmployeeBackend/README.md

 To start the application
-Open up your IDE of choice (eclipse or intelij) wait for application to configure navigate to
+Open up your IDE of choice (eclipse or inteliJ) wait for application to configure navigate to
 ```